viamrobotics/docs/docs/installation/_index.md

   - /getting-started/linux-install/
 ---

-To use Viam software with your smart machine, install and run the `viam-server` binary on the single board computer (SBC) or other computer that is connected to your hardware.
+To use Viam software with your smart machine, install and run the `viam-server` binary on the single board computer (SBC) or other computer that will run your smart machine and is connected to your hardware.
 Installing on a laptop or desktop computer is useful if you don't have an SBC available, or if you want to run a Viam [service](/services/) with your robot that requires more computing resources than are otherwise available on an SBC.

 {{< alert title="Compatibility" color="note" >}}